msalemor/apim-end-to-end-encryption/README.md

 ### How it works

-The client maching making the call the through API should have all the required certificates installed.
+The client maching making the call to API Management has all the required certificates.
 Once the requests lands on API Management, it will forward the requests onto the target API over https.
-Encryption and decryption occers by using the root and intermediate certificates.
+Encryption and decryption occurs by using the root and intermediate certificates installed on API Management.